dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 This "dual writes" problem can be solved by OutBox pattern.
 The principal of OutBox pattern can be found here [Transactional OutBox](https://microservices.io/patterns/data/transactional-outbox.html)

 ## 2-Phase Message

-This article proposes an alternative pattern to SendBox: 2-phase message.
-It is not based on message queue, but based on [github.com/dtm-labs/dtm](https://github.com/dtm-labs/dtm), a highly available distributed transaction framework.

 First let's take a glance at how to accomplish the above transfer task using the new pattern.
 The following codes is in Go, other languanges like C#, PHP can be found here: [dtm SDKs](https://en.dtm.pub/ref/sdk.html)